Team-Fimbria/GSC2024/README.md

   <li><b>Features: </b>
-    <br>Work elaborately on the problems related to the tracking physical health and mental health of self and the baby.
+    <br>Working elaborately on the problems related to the tracking physical health and mental health of self and the baby.
 Tackling and providing solutions to these issues broadly classified into:
     <ol>
       <li><b>Chatbot:</b> New mothers can ask FImbry, our chat assistant created using Gemini AI API, any queries regarding their pregnancy and newborn.